helenmurugan/Future-Fuels/README.md

     1. As a Returning Visitor I want to make contact with Future Fuels.
         * Business users are more likely to contact a company on a return visit to the site.
         * A Contact Us page is clearly visible on the navigation links with an opportunity to fill in a form for a call back.
-    1. As a Returning Visitor I want to find out more information about Future Fuels.
+    1. As a Returning Visitor I want to find out more information about Future Fuels before making contact.
         * As there is a lot of information on the site, users may return multiple times, if they dont have time to read it on their first visit.

-* #### Frequent User Goals
-    1. As a Frequent User I want to check the site for any new information such as blog posts, partners, case studies or testimonials.
-        1. To be able to recommend the site to other users.

 * ### Fixed Bugs
     * After deployment I noticed that the favicon was not working (it did work before delpoyment).
 This was fixed by removing '/' from the start of the absolute filepath.